hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 In addition to having a unique name, a metric can also have labels.
 Labels allow for differentiation within a metric.
 For example, a metric measuring incoming connections can distinguish between GET and POST requests using labels.

-Consider the following example metrics:
+Consider the following example with the metric `api_http_requests_total`, which counts the total number of HTTP requests a server receives.

-- Metric 1: api_http_requests_total{method="GET"}
-- Metric 2: api_http_requests_total{method="POST"}

-When creating a metric, the label keys must be specified upfront, while the label values are assigned when setting a value for the metric.
+To distinguish between different types of requests, such as GET and POST requests, one could define two different metrics and aggregate them at query time.
+Alternatively, one could define possible labels for a single metric when creating it and assign specific values to these labels based on the nature of the HTTP request at measurement time.

+Then, using the Prometheus query language:
-If you later want to know the combined measurement of all metrics with the name `api_http_requests_total` you can use the prometheus query language to sum up the values of all metrics with that name.
+* Sum up the values of all metrics with that name (as always):
+`sum(api_http_requests_total) `

+* Or,  get the sums of the values measured with the corresponding label information.
+`sum(api_http_requests_total{method="GET"})`
+`sum(api_http_requests_total{method="POST"})`

 See https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors for more information.

 In prometheus a concrete metric is defined like this (see https://prometheus.io/docs/concepts/data_model/#notation):